Japan's LDP wins big in Upper House election after Abe's assassination

 The resounding mandate will allow Mr Kishida to follow through on his policy pledges, including creating a "new form of capitalism" and doubling Japan's defence spending.

-"I want to bring results for the new type of capitalism that I have been promoting," Mr Kishida said last night.
+"I want to bring results for the new type of capitalism that I have been promoting," he said last night.
 "We will take steps to address the pain from inflation and also seek to raise wages."

-This will require the support of two-thirds of both the Lower and Upper Houses - numbers which the LDP-Komeito coalition has with the pro-revision opposition parties Nippon Ishin no Kai (Japan Innovation Party) and the Democratic Party for the People (DPP).
+This will require the support of two-thirds of both the Lower and Upper Houses - numbers which the LDP-Komeito coalition has with the pro-revision opposition parties Nippon Ishin no Kai (Japan Innovation Party) and Democratic Party for the People.

 While the parties differ slightly on how to amend the document, Mr Kishida last night vowed to bridge these gaps and put together a Bill before Parliament.